 Ka Hālau

-Hālau Hula ‘O Kawaiho‘omalu is a traditional school of Hawaiian dance.
-It was established by Kū Koanui-Souza in April of 2001 in Kailua, O‘ahu with the goal of perpetuating Hawaiian language, culture and tradition through the art of hula.
-Since the beginning, our hālau has maintained a standard of developing strong practitioners of all that encompasses hula.
-Students are educated to dance in the ancient and modern forms, while also learning the responsibilities that comes with being a caretaker of traditional knowledge.
-We uphold ourselves to the promise that we will mālama (care for) the teachings that has been passed down to us through our genealogy of hula.
+Ka Pā Hula ‘O Kawaiho‘omalu is a traditional Hawaiian school of dance founded by Kū Koanui-Souza in April 2001.
+Its mission is to perpetuate the Hawaiian language, culture, and traditions through the art of hula.
+Since its inception, our hālau has focused on developing strong practitioners in all aspects of hula.
+Students are trained in both ancient and modern dance forms, while also learning the responsibilities that come with being custodians of traditional knowledge.
+We are committed to mālama (care for) the teachings that have been passed down to us through our hula lineage.

 Philosophy : "Hānai ‘Ia E Ka Wai Māpuna"